Strewing is the art of casually yet strategically leaving art and learning invitations out for your kids to discover and explore on their own.

 - A basket of blocks or magnet tiles in the middle of the floor

-- A container of toothpicks and a bowl of grapes (or marshmallows, blueberries, cheese cubes, styrofoam pieces, etc)
+- A container of toothpicks and a bowl of grapes (or marshmallows, blueberries, cheese cubes, or styrofoam pieces)

-- Set a sketchbook open to a fresh page, with some markers and a sheet or two of hole reinforcement stickers
+- Set a sketchbook open to a fresh page, with some markers and some hole reinforcement stickers

 - Get out the playdough, pipe cleaners, and googly eyes.